smartflutist661/rfantasy-bingo-stats/README.md

 # What It Does

-This script is designed to make regularizing title/author pairs from data relatively painless.
-It uses fuzzy matching to compare an instance of "{title} by {author}" with every other title/author combination, retrieving the best match either from pairs that have already been regularized (preferentially) or from pairs that have not yet had a similar comparison run.
+This script is designed to make regularizing title/author pairs (books) from data relatively painless.
+It uses fuzzy matching to compare an instance of "{title} /// {author}" with every other book, retrieving the best matches from books that have already been regularized or from books that have not yet had a similar comparison run.

 # How to Use